aemarse/xeno-canto-python/README.md

 Xeno-Canto.org is a database of birdsong audio recordings that currently contains over 160,000 recordings of almost 9,000 bird species.
 This repository contains the code for a Python library for querying the Xeno-Canto API and downloading these recordings and their associated metadata.

+This library was written by Alex Marse on February 22, 2014.

 ---------------------------------------------------------------

 USAGE: